-Rubric Unsatisfactory + Needs to Be Redone Needs Development Satisfactory Score 1 2 3 Explanation of the content is unclear or confusing or uses inappropriate language.
+Rubric Unsatisfactory + Needs to Be Redone Needs Development Satisfactory Score 1 2 3 V. APPLICATION OF CONTENT (5 items - InTASC: [#5]; DF: [3a] Explanation of the content is unclear or confusing or uses inappropriate language.
 Activities and assignments are inappropriate for students' age or background.
 Students are not mentally engaged in them.
 Spoken language is inaudible, or written language is illegible.
 Spoken or written language contains errors of grammar or syntax.
 Vocabulary may be inappropriate, vague, or incorrectly, leaving students confused.
 Outcomes represent low expectations for students and a lack of rigor.
-They do not reflect meaningful learning in the discipline or a connection to success.
+They do not reflect meaningful learning in the discipline or a connection to a sequence of learning. or unit is clear with acceptable implementation success.
 Explanation of the content is uneven but still connects with students' knowledge and experience.
 Activities and assignments are appropriate to most students and engage them mentally, with a limited number of them not engaged.
 Spoken and written language is correct.
 Vocabulary is limited but sufficient and clear enough for student understanding.
 Outcomes are moderately rigorous.
-Most important, learning in the discipline is measurable and suitable for most of the students in the class based on a global The purpose of the lesson or unit is clear, including where it is situated within broader learning, linking that purpose to student interest.
+Most important, learning in the discipline is measurable and suitable for The purpose of the lesson or unit is clear, including where it is situated within broader learning, linking that purpose to student interest.
 Explanation of content is creative and connects with students' knowledge and experience.
 Students contribute to explaining concepts to their peers.
 All students are cognitively engaged in the activities and assignments in their exploration of content.
 Students initiate or adapt activities and projects to enhance their understanding.
 Spoken and written language is correct, and expressive, with well-chosen vocabulary that enriches the lesson.
 The candidate finds opportunities to extend students' vocabularies.
 All outcomes are rigorous and represent important learning in the discipline.
 They are written in the form of student learning, are measurable, and take into account the varying needs of individual students.

-Rubric Unsatisfactory + Needs to Be Redone Needs Development Satisfactory Score 1 2 3 STRATEGIES (3 items - InTASC: [#8]; DF: [3c]) inappropriate for students or the instructional outcomes.
+Rubric Unsatisfactory + Needs to Be Redone Needs Development Satisfactory Score 1 2 3 VI.
+INSTRUCTIONAL STRATEGIES (3 items - InTASC: [#8]; DF: [3c]) Instructional groups are inappropriate for students or the instructional outcomes.
 The learning tasks/activities, materials, and resources are poorly aligned with the instructional outcomes or require only rote responses with only one approach.
 Interaction between teacher and students is predominantly recitation style, with the teacher mediating all questions and answers.
-Lesson has no clearly defined structure, or the pace of the lesson is too slow or rushed, or both with little or no meaningful student engagement. productive and reasonably appropriate to the students or the instructional purposes of the lesson; the learning tasks are aligned with the instructional outcomes but require only minimal thinking by students and some opportunity for them to explain their thinking.
+Lesson has no clearly defined structure, or the pace of the lesson is too slow or rushed, or both with little or no meaningful student engagement. purposes of the lesson; the learning tasks are aligned with the instructional outcomes but require only minimal thinking by students and some opportunity for them to explain their thinking.
 Creates a discussion among students rather than recitation, with most students involved with some successful results.
 Lesson has a recognizable structure, although it is not uniformly maintained throughout the lesson.
-Pacing is slow at times but sufficiently appropriate to allow most students to be meaningfully engaged. responsibility for the
+Pacing is slow at times but sufficiently appropriate to allow most responsibility for the